FAQ Yacht Charter Types Part 4

 What is a Yacht “Sleepaboard”

-Sleep aboard’s offered by some boats as there calendar permits.
-You will find this predominantly in the Caribbean and has come about because of the lack of hotel rooms some of the islands have.
+Some boats offer sleep-aboard as their calendar permits.
+This is predominantly in the Caribbean and has developed because some of the islands lack hotel rooms.

-A sleepaboard allows you to use the boat as overnight accommodation prior to the start of your charter.
+A sleep-aboard allows you to use the boat as overnight accommodation before the start of your charter.

-I recommend it when I have charter guests coming in mid to late afternoon and on.
+I recommend it when I have charter guests coming in mid to late afternoon.

 What is boarding time on your first day of the charter?

-Your yacht will be available at noon on pick up day and guest departure by noon on departure day.
+Your yacht will be available at noon on pick-up day, and guests will depart by noon on departure day.

 Guests arriving onboard their yacht for the week